 Confirmed: McDaniel Is One Crotchety Old Man

-"I don't know what the &%$* that was but it wasn't country music!
-Good Lord, it was waaay to loud, there were lights flashing all over and they were jumping around like rabbits.
+"I don't know what the &%$* that was but it wasn't a country music concert!
+Good Lord, it was waaay too loud, there were lights flashing all over and they were jumping around like rabbits.
 One of 'em even came into the crowd, scared your Mother half to death!
 I'll never go to something like that again!"

 I chuckled back then and thought "Geez, he's turned into a crotchety old man.
 He can't keep up with the times."

-Now then, let's fast forward about 30 years or so.
-Dad and Mom are gone and no, we didn't play one Oak Ridge Boys song at their funeral’s.
+Now then, let's fast forward about 35 years or so.
+Dad and Mom are gone and no, we didn't play one Oak Ridge Boys song at their funerals.
 Ferlin Husky, yes.
 Oaks, no. Oh, and one other thing.

 So, has Country Music changed?
 Yes.
 Have I changed?
 Yes.
 Perhaps the subtle difference between me and my Dad is this: I realize I'm living in "Crotchety-Land" and I'm not sure he did.

-I guess I realize that Country Music these days isn't meant for tall, bald, slightly wrinkled, a little crinkled Dutch guys in the 50′s.
+I guess I realize that Country Music these days isn't meant for tall, bald, slightly wrinkled, little crinkled Dutch guys in their 60's.
 And you know what?
 Maybe it wasn't back then either.

-My kids love the new Country Music.
+My kids and grandkids love the new Country Music.
 This is their Country Music.
 Just like mine is mine.
 And Dad's was his.

 Now I'm going to go sit in the recliner.
 Or rather, ease into the recliner.